 First, draw large boxes for the introduction, three body paragraphs and concluding paragraph.
 Elicit what should be featured in the introduction, such as a hook, background information on the topic and the thesis statement.

 Next, focus on what content to writing in the body paragraphs, including the topic sentences and supporting details which could include examples, quotations, and other supporting sentences.

 Finally, for the concluding paragraph inform the students to add a restatement of their thesis, summarize the main points of the essay and finish up with a concluding sentence which could be a suggestion or opinion about the topic they have written about.

 After showing and explaining the main components of an essay, you could give them printouts and examples of different essays that follow the structure that you outlined.
-Find variations of different types of essays, such as: process, compare/contrast, cause/effect, descriptive, and narrative-type essays etc.
+Try to find variations of different types of essays, such as process, compare/contrast, cause/effect, descriptive, and narrative-type essays etc.

 The next writing activity will explain how to use comic strips as a way to improve students' writing skills.